Shayshaylemon/Find-S_Machine-Learning/README.md

 This program is developed to determine whether the risk of defaulting on a loan is "high" or "low" based on a set of binary attributes using Find-S algorithm.

 Find-S algo:
-1. Initialize h to the most specific hypothesis in H
+• Initialize h to the most specific hypothesis in H
-2. For each positive training instance x
+• For each positive training instance x
-   - For each attribute constraint ai in h: If the constraint ai is satisfied by x, then do nothing else replace ai in h by the next more general constraint that is satisfied by x
+   - For each attribute constraint ai in h: If the constraint ai is satisfied by x, then do nothing; else replace ai in h by the next more general constraint that is satisfied by x
-3. Output hypothesis h
+• Output hypothesis h

 Attributes are:
 • Gender (Male, Female)